Staré Hrady

 Staré Hrady is a municipality and village in Jičín District in the Hradec Králové Region of the Czech Republic.
 It has about 200 inhabitants.

+Demographics

 Sights

-Staré Hrady is know for the Staré Hrady Castle.
+Staré Hrady is known for the Staré Hrady Castle.
 It belongs to the most visited tourist destinations in the region.
 A Gothic fortress named Stará was first documented in 1340.
 It was rebuilt into the Renaissance castle in 1573.
 In 2007, it was purchased by a private owner who reconstructed the castle and opened it to the public.